-If a device was created using either Wizard (Citrix Virtual Apps and Desktops Setup Wizard or the Streaming Wizard), and Citrix Provisioning Accelerator was configured for that XenServer host in the Wizard, you can use the Target Device Properties screen to enable or disable the feature for an individual device.
+If a device was created using either wizard, and accelerator was configured for that XenServer host in the Wizard, use the Target Device Properties screen to enable or disable the feature for an individual device.

 To enable or disable this feature for an individual device: